MiaoDragon/sparse_rrt/README.md

 The original codebase or SST planner is small enough to be easily understood and customized as opposed to OMPL SST implementation.

+## Remember to change LD_PATH because we are using runtime library in the dependency.

 ## load submodule
 To load the submodule (pybind11), run:
 ```